fastlane/boarding/README.md

 # What's boarding?

+`boarding` is the easiest way to invite your TestFlight beta testers.

 > Have you ever been to an airport, where you had to ask the manager of the airport if you can board now?
 Once the manager agrees, you'll be carried from your check-in to your gate into your plane.

 Because that's what you do right now as an app developer when you want to add a new tester to your TestFlight app: [Open Screenshots](https://raw.githubusercontent.com/fastlane/boarding/master/assets/OldWay.jpg)